 How to Install Drupal 8?

+The following article provides an outline for How to Install Drupal 8?
 Drupal is a content management framework.
-Now you ask what’s that?
+Now you ask, what’s that?
 So, a content management system manages the creation and modification of digital content.
 Drupal mainly focuses on web-based content such as website structuring and stuff.
 It is developed on top of the programming language PHP.
 It is open-source, meaning that installing and running Drupal is free.

 Before proceeding further, take out a moment to evaluate if your system has the necessary hardware and software for Drupal to function glitch-free.

-However, for a deeper understanding of various compatible software, read below.
+However, for a deeper understanding of various compatible software, see below:

 - Internet Explorer 11+